lcdb/lcdb-wf/docs/developers.rst

   and change only the aligner.

 - Modify `.circleci/config.yml` to include a new block in each of the variables, jobs, and workflows sections.
-Use the `rnaseq-star` blocks a guide for this.
+Use the `rnaseq-star` blocks as a guide for this.
 The idea is to only run up through the aligner step in a parallel task (to save on CI build time).